urbanrobo/999-00003-A/README.md

 See [Bill Of Material]() and [Halo Pitch Deck](?TODO?) and [999-00001-A Kira Niro System Architecture Requirements Document](https://docs.google.com/document/d/1RNme7q0ufrCDHNyr7VOxuHKhVUad4LDPr4K3CM-rN78/edit)

 <br> Objectives:
-1. Allow any EV with ISO 11898-2 high-speed CAN Bus interface (1 Mbit/s on CAN, 5 Mbit/s on CAN-FD) to be remote piloted via 5G cellular.
+1. Allow any EV with ISO 11898-2 high-speed CAN Bus interface (1 Mbit/s on CAN, 5 Mbit/s on CAN-FD) to be remote piloted via 4G LTE cellular connection.
-2. Create a multi-piece computer case with [IP52](https://reactual.com/portable-electronics/understanding-ip-code.html) rating, good airflow, and great stress relief on all cables.
+2. Create a multi-piece computer case with [IP62](https://reactual.com/portable-electronics/understanding-ip-code.html) rating, good airflow, and great stress relief on all cables.
-3. Installation of standby OBCs should be extremely easy/fast and have low risk of breaking cable harnesses.
+3. Enable installation of standby OBCs should be extremely easy / fast (less than 15 minutes) and have low risk of breaking cable harnesses.
-4. Create rental fleet of 10 stacked vehicles by April 15 that could be resold to dealerships for less than $2k in repairs.
+4. Create rental fleet of 9 stacked KN vehicles and ???
+CB vehicles by April 15 that could be resold to dealerships for less than $2k in repairs.

 <br> Concepts to meet Objectives:
 1. Analog man in the middle attack and digital CAN-FD Bus read and write access.
-2. A three piece metal case: External Box (201-0001-A) that provides cable stress relief, holds fans & heat sinks, and protects against dust & small water drops; Internal Box (201-0002-A) that holds components; and Lid (201-0003-A) that protects against customers and falling objects.
+2. A three piece metal case (200-0001-A): Consisting of an External Box (201-0001-A) that provides cable stress relief and mounting points for fans & heat sinks while protecting against dust & small water drops; an Internal Box (201-0002-A) that holds components; and a Lid (201-0003-A) that protects against customer tamper and falling objects.
-3. The insertion on an Internal box (201-0002-A) into an External box (201-0001-A) that never leaves a vehicle should take less than 15 minutes and reduce cable bend cycles.
+3. The insertion on an Internal Box (201-0002-A) into an External box (201-0001-A) which never leaves a vehicle thus limiting cable bend and insertion cycles to less than 3.
 4. All hardware alternations must limit the number of holes put into a vehicle and not damage paint in ANY way long term. <br> <br>

 ## 2.0 Mission Definition Review (MDR)